james-stevens/dnsflsk/README.md

 # Running at Production Quality

-For production use, I strongly recommend you simply use the container `jamesstevens / doh`, or build the container yourself by running
+For production use, I strongly recommend you simply use the container `jamesstevens / flask-doh`, or build the container yourself by running
 `./dkmk`.

 By default, the container will send its queries to the Google rsolvers `8.8.8.8` & `8.4.4.8`.
 By default